 Are you doing your job?
 Are you hot or lukewarm, spiritually alive, or comatose?
 Here’s a test for you.
 Answer honestly.
 Are you excited about prayer, or is it a chore?
 When you have extra time and money, how much of it do you ever invest it in spiritual growth or apostolic service?
 Are you too busy to get to confession regularly, attend a parish mission, or get involved in serving the needy?
 And finally, if it were a crime to be a Christian, would there be enough evidence to convict you?

 In the Sermon on the Mount, Jesus describes the disciples as salt of the earth and light of the world.
-This post is offered as a reflection on the Scripture readings for the fifth (5th) Sunday in ordinary time, cycle A (Isaiah 58:7-10; Psalm 112; I Corinithians 2:1-5; Matthew 5:13-16).
+This post reflects on the Scripture readings for the fifth (5th) Sunday in ordinary time, cycle A (Isaiah 58:7-10; Psalm 112; I Corinithians 2:1-5; Matthew 5:13-16).